junxit/us-congress-bills-110/metadata.md

 - 2007-10-17 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11695)
 - 2007-10-17 — The previous question was ordered pursuant to the rule. (consideration: CR H11694)
 - 2007-10-18 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2008-08-01 — Amendment SA 5259 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Amendment SA 5259 proposed by Senator Cantwell for Senator Lautenberg. (consideration: CR S8003) In the nature of a substitute.
+- 2008-08-01 — Measure laid before Senate by unanimous consent. (consideration:  CR S8003)
+- 2008-08-01 — Message on Senate action sent to the House.
+- 2008-08-01 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-08-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2008-08-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2008-08-01 — Senate amendment agreed to: Amendment SA 5259 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Senate amendment proposed (on the floor): Amendment SA 5259 proposed by Senator Cantwell for Senator Lautenberg.(consideration: CR S8003)
+- 2008-08-01 — Senate amendment submitted
+- 2008-09-24 — House agreed to Senate amendment with an amendment pursuant to H.Res.
+1492.
+- 2008-09-25 — Message on House action received in Senate and at desk: House amendment to Senate amendment.